Cell phones have become a crutch that we lean on heavily.

 If you're not a big talker and prefer texting, the FreedomPop may work out well for you.
 Before making the switch, monitor your current use of calls and texts.
 If you notice that you are the type of user who fits within these parameters, leaping is an innovative and easy choice.

 FreeUP Mobile is another straightforward option for free cell service.
 Navigating to their homepage, the company immediately markets the free plan to visitors.

-Users receive 250 minutes talk or text, unlimited access to 4M hotspots, caller ID & voicemail as part of the free plan option.
+Users receive 250 minutes of talk or text, unlimited access to 4M hotspots, caller ID & voicemail as part of the free plan option.
 We wouldn't get too excited, though.
 It seems this option is free but will put incredible limitations on your cell phone use.
 If you divide the allocated use between talk and text, you’re given 125 for each.
 We don’t know about you, but there are days where we exchange 75 texts alone.
-Spreading 125 texts over 30 days would definitely be a challenge.
-Not to mention that 125 minutes of call time equals roughly 4 minutes a day.
+Spreading 125 texts over 30 days would be a challenge.
+Not to mention that 125 minutes of call time equals roughly four minutes a day.

-With the option to earn free service, this is a winning cell phone plan, in our book.
+With the option to earn free service, this is a winning cell phone plan in our book.